Unbraided wiring diagrams for Stein fillings of lens spaces: From vanishing cycles to unbraided wiring diagrams

 and set $\g_{s,0}^k:=\g_s^k$ and $\G_{s,0}^k:=\G_s^k$. \end{Def}

 Note that $\G_{1,r}^k =\emptyset$ for any $0 \leq r \leq k-1$, by Definition~\ref{def: arcs}.

 \begin{Def} We abbreviate for $r\geq 1$ and set $\Psi_0^k=\id$. \end{Def}

 \begin{Prop} Fix any wiring diagram $\mathcal{W}_\textbf{n}$ with $k$ wires and $k-1$ marked points $x^k_{k-1}$, $\ldots,$ $x^k_{1}$ (reading from left to right), as in Definition~\ref{def: wd}.
-Then the following three statements hold for any $1\leq s\leq k$, and $1\leq r\leq k-1$: \begin{enumerate}[\rm(L1)] \item The curve $\g_{s,r}^k$ is left or right-convex. \item The sidedness of the convexity of $\g_{s,r}^k$ is opposite to that of $\g_{s,r-1}^k$ if and only if the convex curve assigned to $x_r^k$ contains $\Psi_{r-1}^k(H_s^k)$. \item If $s \geq 2$ and $r\geq\rho_s^k$, then $\G_{s,r}^k$ has one of the two forms shown in Figure \ref{fig: figb}.
+Then the following three statements hold for any $1\leq s\leq k$, and $1\leq r\leq k-1$: \begin{enumerate}[\rm(L1)] \item The curve $\g_{s,r}^k$ is left or right-convex. \item For $r=\rho_s^k$, the curve $\g_{s,r}^k$ is right-convex, and for $r>\rho_s^k$, if $x_r^k$ contains $\Psi_{r-1}^k(H_s^k)$, then $\g_{s,r}^k$ is left (resp. right) convex if $\g_{s,r-1}^k$ is right (resp. left) convex, otherwise $\g_{s,r}^k$ retains any one-sided convexity of $\g_{s,r-1}^k$, possibly also gaining the other sided convexity. \item If $s \geq 2$ and $r\geq\rho_s^k$, then $\G_{s,r}^k$ has one of the two forms shown in Figure \ref{fig: figb}.
 In particular, the holes enclosed by $\g_{s,r}^k$ can be split into two collections of adjacent holes, which we will call ``lobes" with the lobe containing $\Psi_r^k(H_s^k)$ being called the ``primary lobe" and the other lobe the ``secondary lobe".
-We require $\Psi_r^k(H_s^k)$ to be the innermost hole of the primary lobe and the intersection of $\G_{s,r}^k$ with a half-plane containing the primary lobe to have precisely one of the two forms illustrated in Figure \ref{fig: figb}.
-When $s=1$, we have $\G_{1,r}^k =\emptyset$, for any $0 \leq r \leq k-1$. \end{enumerate} \end{Prop}
+We require $\Psi_r^k(H_s^k)$ to be the innermost hole of the primary lobe and the intersection of $\G_{s,r}^k$ with some half-plane containing the primary lobe to have precisely one of the two forms illustrated in Figure \ref{fig: figb}. \end{enumerate} \end{Prop}

 \begin{Lem} Proposition~\ref{prop: lobe} implies Proposition~\ref{prop: mirror} {\em (a)}. \end{Lem}

 \begin{proof} Lemma~\ref{lem: consec} implies that, for each $1\leq s\leq k$, the top $s$ wires according to their geometric order on the right-hand side of a wiring diagram as described in Definition~\ref{def: wd} will be {\em consecutive} (perhaps with a different geometric order) on the left-hand side as well.
 Therefore, by definition, the convex curve $\d(y^k_s)$ encloses the set of adjacent holes in $D_k$ each of whose order is the same as the local geometric order of one of these $s$ wires on the left-hand side of the diagram.